Chymyst/chymyst-core/docs/chymyst_game_of_life.md

 The molecule `c0((x, y, t + 1, _))` will need to react with its 8 neighbors.
 However, each of the neighbor cells, such as `c0((x-1, y, t + 1, _))`, also needs to react with _its_ 8 neighbors.

-Therefore, we need to have 9 output molecules in this reaction: one molecule, `c0()`, will react with its neighbors and produce the new state, while 8 others will provide `newState` as "neighbor data" for each of the 8 neighbors.
+Therefore, we need to have 9 _output_ molecules in this reaction: one molecule, `c0()`, represents the new state of the center cell, while 8 others will provide `newState` as "neighbor data" for each of the 8 neighbors.
 We need to emit these 8 other molecules with shifted coordinates, so that they will react with their proper neighbors at time `t + 1`.

 The reaction now looks like this: